A SNEAK PEEK Inside My Macro Hacks!

 Sometimes starting out, I’ll have macro cycling clients strive for 30% protein, 35% carbs, 35% fat.
 (This can also be a great ratio if you are simply looking to MAINTAIN your results!)

 If you want to get started today, enter that ratio into a food track and just start logging!

 Want to learn more?
 Loved this Sneak Peek!?

 Whether you’re a beginner or an athlete…whether you’re looking to lose weight, build muscle or get a six pack…I have ratios and sample days and recipes to help you reach your goals!

-I’ll help you figure out the diet right for you – breaking down Keto, Carb Cycling, Macro Cycling, Low Fat and more!
+I’ll help you figure out the ratios right for you!

-If you’re looking to dial in your diet and want to learn more about the ratios right for YOU and YOUR GOALS, as well as get sample days and over 75 recipes, check out my Macro Academy!
+If you’re looking to dial in your diet and want to learn more about the ratios right for YOU and YOUR GOALS, join my Macro Hacks!